minimapletinytools/animalclub/README.md

 *Animal Club* is still in development.
 I'm working hard on a first release!!

 *Animal Club* (AC) is a general purpose genetic expression library written in Haskell.
-Each *Animal* is made of *DNA* and a *Genotype* written in a special purpose composable Monad.
+Each *Animal* is made of *DNA* and several *Genotypes* written in a special purpose composable Monad.

-*DNA* is a *Gene* array which are pairs of *alleles*.
+*DNA* is a *Gene* array--an array of *alleles* pairs.
 When breeding two *DNAs*, one allele from each parent is randomly chosen and put together to be the new *Gene* in the child's *DNA*.

 *Genotype* is a computation on an indexed subset of *DNA*.
 AC includes several basic computations for either strategically or randomly creating computations.